Bomret/NiceTry/README.md

 var result = Try.To(() => 2 + 4);
 ```

-The above example would evaluate the anonymous function *() => 2 + 4* and, since no exception will be thrown, return a Success of type int and store it in the variable *result*.
+The above example would evaluate the anonymous function *() => 2 + 4* and, since no exception will be thrown, return a Success<int> and store it in the variable *result*.
 The result of the calculation is stored inside the Success and can be accessed using the *Value* property:

 ```csharp
 var six = result.Value;